Power-ups

 Kanban Tool Card Icons to choose from

-• show a flag icon on cards that weren’t updated in 10 days
+• A flag icon for tasks that haven’t been updated in 10 days

 An example use of the Card Icons Power-Up

-• show a bell icon on tasks with a “phone number” custom field filled out
+• A bell icon for tasks with a filled-out “phone number” custom field

 An example use of the Card Icons Power-Up

-To make it work, use a custom field of a "dropdown with options" type, naming up to 10 options with your selected icon names, e.g.:
+Just use a custom dropdown field with up to 10 options labeled with your preferred icon names.

 Defining a custom field for own icons dropdown

-Then, go to the Card Icons power-up settings and match each of the custom field's options with the specific icon, like this:
+• Go to Card Icons power-up settings and match each option with a specific icon.

 Comment Reactions: Emotive flair on task comments

-Want emoji support inside the comment messages themselves?
-Be sure to enable the Emoji Picker power-up as well!
+For emoji support inside comment messages themselves, be sure to enable the Emoji Picker power-up too!